BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <p>
 That's how I felt in Hampton.
-More than a passing enjoyment, I felt somehow engulfed by the experience of the ocean and of the sound of the waves.
+More than a passing enjoyment, I felt somehow engulfed by the experience, lost in the experience of the ocean.
 </p>